-It was 1942.
-And so, illegally, me and a whole group of people, we hopped on a train carrying Polish soldiers released from camps, and we rode towards the Anders' army, towards Tashkent.
+In 1942 me and a whole group of people, we hopped on a train carrying Polish soldiers released from camps, and we rode towards the Anders' army, towards Tashkent.
 Eventually I found myself in a place near Bukhara where they told us to pull our pants down and said, 'about turn!'
 End of story, they checked whether we were circumcised.
 By that time, Jews were no longer admitted into the Anders' army.